alex-r-bigelow/sanitized-wrangling-codes/codes.md

   - The data set itself does not include any media, but interpretations of it are visual in nature.
 Brain regions are spatial, regardless whether this is captured explicitly in the data set.
 The data could be illustrated by addition of multidimensional images or 3D meshes when interlinked with Concepts in the graph, though it'd be interesting to consider whether visuospatial imagination counts as a medium as well.
     - https://alex-r-bigelow.github.io/wrangling-survey/Responses.html?viewIndex=9&filters=wpHCgsKkdHlwZcKqVGV4dEZpbHRlcsKkc8SFY8KDwqxyZcSTb25zZVTEhGXCq2Rhc1LEmXDEm8SdwqNrZXnCsE1lZGlhVmlld1Byb8SPc3TCpXZhbHVlw5oBwp1UaGUgxKN0YSDEnXQgaXTEnWxmxYtvxJkgbsS7xZJuY8WCZMWKYW55IG3EscSzLCBidcWRaW7Ej3JwxJjFjXRpxKkgb8WXxZMgYcSYIHZpc3XFgcWexZthdHXEmC4gQnJhxbAgxJhnxbjEnMW-xoDEk8aJxLNsxavGlMW_ZGzEmXMgd8WJdMWJciDGqMaDxZLGpGNhcMaKxJhkIMSJcGxpY8WTbMWmxpLGqMWKxYzFjsWQxo3FiMeBxonFjmNvdWzGtWLFisSNxYLEvcaQxI_HjsWmYWTEssW3xJvFusWXbceMxbfEssWoxJzGlsaGaW1hZ8Wab8aqM0TFp8SZxYnGpMamZW7FnsWyxrluxKzGtXfFk2ggQ8SbY2XGssakxr_FiSBnxpBwaMWrxqjHi2fHv8WTJ8eOx5DFscSQxJnFt25nxqtvIMeKx6TFosaqx7THgMaqxoLGhG_GmsW3x6bHqMaVbsabx5zHinXFscakxKTFvsewxLJ1bcW-x7NlbGwu

 ## EXPERT_HELP_NEEDED_TO_CHANGE_ABSTRACTIONS.
-Sometimes more information is needed before transitioning: participents noted they would need to ask an expert (domain expert or vis expert) for help ("help" being more data/details or visualization help).
+Sometimes more information is needed before transitioning: participants noted they would need to ask an expert (domain expert or vis expert) for help ("help" being more data/details or visualization help).
   - "Could be displayed as a tree, i would hire someone"
   - "I think I would need to discuss this in more detail with a domain expert.
 I think they do have conceptual descriptions of ocean currents that would be used through labeling regions, but this data was not provided."

 ## MORE_DATA_NEEDED_TO_CHANGE_ABSTRACTIONS.
-Sometimes more information needs to be added to the data before transitioning: participents noted they would need to collect additional data.
+Sometimes more information needs to be added to the data before transitioning: participants noted they would need to collect additional data.
   - "We'd need finer-grained labels on the imagery."
   - "I would not transform existing dataset but rather collect additional data, including politicians' images, speech transcripts or recordings, videos, etc. "
   - "I was initially considering just the text components of the patient record for my initial assessment, but images are often an important component of the record for a number of medical specialists."